swrdfish/swrdfish.github.io/_posts/2017-04-30-magento2-theme.md

 ```

 _Note: If you have installed sample data, then there will be one more styles.css included.
 To remove it go to the admin panel, `Content -> Configuration -> Edit`  and then make sure the Scripts and Style Sheets field in the HTML Head section is blank_

+# Now flush the cache and see if the changes.